qossmic/deptrac/README.md

 For example a lot of architectures define some kind of *Controllers*, *Services* and *Repositories*.
 A natural approach would be allowing:

-- controllers to access service, but not repositories
+- controllers may access service, but not repositories
-- services to access repositories, but not controllers
+- services may access repositories, but not controllers
-- repositories neither services nor controllers.
+- repositories neither may access services nor controllers.

 We can define this using such a depfile: